jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/55-merge-guidelines.md

-# Guidelines to merging your contributions
+# Merge Guidelines for Developers